• Skip to primary navigation

 How to Cut Asparagus

 Always start with fresh asparagus.
-The trick that works best for me is the bend and snap method.
-The way to know where to cut the bottom thicker part of the asparagus at is to slightly bend the asparagus towards the bottom, it will naturally fold and snap.
-You can totally use 2 hands to do this, I just had one for the asparagus and one for the camera!!
+The trick that works best for me is the bend-and-snap method.
+The way to know where to cut the bottom thicker part of the asparagus is to slightly bend the asparagus at the bottom, it will naturally fold and snap.

-asparagus lined up on a cutting board
+fresh asparagus spears on a wooden cutting board

-Next, take the spear the you just snapped and place it next to the bunch of clean asparagus.
 Line up all the heads of the asparagus and run a sharp knife along the stems trimming them at the same place as the snapped spear.

-For this Sauteed Asparagus with Lemon recipe you will want to cut the asparagus into thirds.
 Just make two equal slices across the asparagus spears.
 Now they are ready for the pan!!

-Sauteed asparagus with lemon on a wooden serving plate
+sliced, cooked asparagus on a wooden platter

 Sauteed Asparagus with Lemon